maoratar1/SLAM/README.md

 calibration or intrinsic matrix of the camera and `flag` is the cv2's `SOLVEPNP` method that the `cv2.pnp()` is expected to get.
 >
-> `Rodirguez` vector is a 6dim vector that represent a camera pose by its
+> `Rodirguez` vector is a way of
-> euler angles and its 3d location with the order (azimut, pitch, roll, x, y, z)
+> rotating a vector in space, by an axis and angle of rotation

 So, for using PnP method we need a point cloud that, as mentioned at the pseudocode, is done from the (i - 1)th frame and match each 3d point to a pixel at the ith frame